Frequently asked, anticipated, and answered questions.

 Q: Why is this happening?

-A: Google will be sunsetting (shutting down) the public Google+ website in August, 2019.
+A: Google will be sunsetting (shutting down) the public Google+ website at the end of April, 2019.
 The stated concern is privacy and security requirements for the service.

 A: October 8, 2018, announced in the Google Blog post "Project Strobe: Protecting your data, improving our third-party APIs, and sunsetting consumer Google+: